 Program Advisor and Studio Founder

-Artistic Director Christine Rich Dance Theater
+Studio Director Christine Rich Dance and Fitness

 Christine Rich trained in dance starting at age 9 with an outstanding dance instructor and exceptional choreographer, Janet Streenz, who Ms. Rich recognizes today as a leading mentor for creative choreography and outstanding teaching.
 Training continued at the National Academy of Arts and University of Illinois before continuing training in NY, LA and Chicago as she endeavored in other aspects of movement and the arts.
 The early years of dance training always served Ms. Rich in whatever she set about doing later in life.

 After being discovered by a New York talent manager as a young adult, Ms. Rich was signed by the Ford Modeling Agency in New York City for their commercial modeling division.
 Ms. Rich was photographed for numerous advertisements oftentimes incorporating her dance background with modeling.
 She was the “face” of the spring line of Charles of the Ritz cosmetics as well as acting/dancing in many TV commercials including Chic Jeans, Chevrolet, Crystal Light, and Pennsylvania’s Lotto, to name a few.